daniyalshah/csci3055u-project-template/real-app/README.md

-This folder contains the code of a reasonably real application implemented in the language.
+## Implementing a Scala program which demenstrates file i/o in data managment.